greyshirtguy/Pro7-Media-Sweeper/Readme.md

 It scans all your Pro7 documents in all libraries and then scans your playlists, props and themes for any references/links to media files - building a list of every media file used by your current Pro7 setup.
 It then scans the "Media Folder To Sweep" that you selected to find any media files in there that are NOT used in your current Pro7 setup. ie. Not used in any docs, playlists, props, stage displays, themes etc.

+Scanning for media file references is done using simple REGEX search on the binary files.
+Treating the binary file data as single-byte strings allows searching for simple patterns at the start and end of media file references.
+(See the TWO REGEX patterns used for searching.)

 During the scan, any files that are not being "used" by your Pro7 setup are MOVED to "Swept Media Files" folder in your home folder - So that you now have a single folder containing all media files NOT used by Pro7.
 You can then archive those un-used media files to other storage to save disk space.